grincc/agenda/notes/07-12-2021-council-meeting-notes.md

 ## *Action Points*
 </br>

-* Details for inflation bugs bounty will be discussed internally by OC
+* Details for inflation bugs bounty will be discussed internally by OC.

 * Groundkeeper's task list will be clarified for better performance measurability.